Peony Tulips at Filoli

 Suzanne Falter is a photorealistic art quilter whose work is made entirely of cotton fabric, colored pencil, fabric marker, and occasional accents of white fabric paint.
 No other paint is involved.
 Her work is finished with free motion quilting on a domestic sewing machine.

 Suzanne comes to textile art from a realist background, as the daughter of Saturday Evening Post Cover artist John Falter.
 After spending long childhood afternoons in her father’s studio, she absorbed his aesthetic, as well as that of his mentor, Andrew Wyeth.
-In addition to studies at the Pennsylvania Academy of Fine Arts, Suzanne is mentored by fabric collage artist Sandra Mollon.
+In addition to studies at the Pennsylvania Academy of Fine Arts, Suzanne studied with fabric collage artist Sandra Mollon.

 Suzanne lives with her wife in Oakland, CA.